 This collection discusses almost all of Ortiz Cofer's writing, including her most popular and influential works such as Silent Dancing, The Latin Deli, and A Love Song Written in Spanish.
 This book is organized into sections that highlight her achievements in prose, poetry, and the mixed-genre writing that is a major innovative contribution to American letters.

-The contributors include award-winning poets, fiction writers, and scholars of American Literature, Latino/a Studies and Women's Studies, which makes this collection a unique and much-needed addition to the scholarship of Hispanic, Caribbean, Puerto Rican, multicultural, and women's literature.
+The contributors include award-winning poets, fiction writers, and scholars of American Literature, Latino/a Studies and Women's Studies, which makes this collection a unique and much-needed addition to the scholarship of multicultural, Hispanic, Caribbean, Puerto Rican, and women's literature.

 Ortiz Cofer has been illuminating the Puerto Rican community's journeys back and forth between the Caribbean island and the U.S., between rural landscapes and urban landscapes, and between Spanish and English. ─ Rigoberto Gonzalez

 308 pp., softcover, 6 x 9 inches.

 ISBN #: 9781584328629